placekit/autocomplete-js/README.md

 ### `pka.clear()`

-Clears the input value, focus the field, closes the suggestion panel and clear suggestions if `state.geolocation` is false.
+Clears the input value, focus the field, closes the suggestion panel and clear suggestions if `state.geolocation` is false or perform an empty search to reset geolocated suggestions otherwise.

 ```js
 pka.clear();